aspose-cells/Aspose.Cells-Doc-md/net/UI-Components/technical-articles/general/ignore-styles-to-get-better-performance-in-gridweb/_index.md

 When set  IgnoreStyleWithNoData = false;(the default value is false)

 As you can see ,It shows much more rows (to 500) and columns (to CZ)

+From row 16 to row 500,some of the cells has set the boder style,however the cells contains no data.

+From column M to column CZ,some of the cells has set the boder style,however the cells contains no data.

 ![workbook without ignore style](ignorestylefalse.png)